-Part of prison guard's ear bitten off during attack by inmate at Whanganui Hospital
+Part of prison officer's ear bitten off during attack by inmate at Whanganui Hospital

 As they were getting him out of the van he allegedly turned on them.

-A source said he had managed to get his hands out of the cuffs placed on him at the prison and use the restraint to wound the guards.
+A source said he had managed to get his hands out of the cuffs placed on him at the prison and use the restraint to wound the officers.

-One guard had part of his ear bitten off during the attack and the other needed a number of stitches and medical staples to close a gash to his head.
+One officer had part of his ear bitten off during the attack and the other needed a number of stitches and medical staples to close a gash to his head.

 Police are investigating the incident and say it's likely the inmate will be charged.